Sudhanshu-Ambastha/Responsive-Landingpage-Reactjs-Scss/README.md

 ## Technologies Used
 - `React.js`: A JavaScript library for building user interfaces.
-- `SCSS`: A CSS preprocessor that adds features like variables, mixins, and nesting to CSS.
+- `SCSS`: A CSS pre-processor that adds features like variables, mix-ins, and nesting to CSS.
 - `npm`: A package manager for Node.js packages.

 ## Usage